HaydenK2/Deer-Discord-Bot/README.md

 ## Run The Project
+Nun!
 To run the project you can either do:

 ```
 nodemon